 This course has been recommended by the major X-ray fluorescence spectrometer manufacturers to their users as a basic training requirement for successfully carrying out routine analysis.

 All participants and lecturers will stay at a university residence.
 This will provide additional opportunities for discussion between participants and lecturers during the course.
-In addition to the short course, two special topical workshops are planned for the 2017 session.

 "Basic Principles Underlying the FP Approach for Quantitative Analysis" by Professor J.P.
 Willis.